How to Buy a House Before You Sell Yours (Without the Hassle!)

 Now that you’ve graduated into repeat buyer status, the equity you’ve built in your current house over time can be a springboard for your next purchase.

-According to property analytics company CoreLogic, the average U.S. homeowner has racked up a cool $274,000 in equity, up from $182,000 since before the pandemic.
-That’s a nice chunk of change, but it’s also not always easy to access when you need it.
+According to property analytics company CoreLogic, the average U.S. homeowner has racked up a cool $311,000, relatively high compared to historical averages.
+While it’s a significant financial asset, it’s also not always easy to access when you need it.

 Many people can’t buy without it

-A recent survey from HomeLight found that among repeat buyers, 49% need to use equity from their existing home to buy the new one they want.
+Many repeat buyers need to use equity from their existing homes to buy the new ones they want.
 That equity is taken into account when a lender looks at the amount of funds they’re willing to provide.
-It can also make putting money down a whole lot easier or even enable you to buy your next place with all-cash.
+It can also make putting money down a whole lot easier or even enable you to buy your next place with all cash.

 Selling first has its own risks